sdaza/track-congress-tweets/README.md

 In political field, it is used to keep track of political view, to detect consistency and inconsistency between statements and actions at the government level.
 It can be used to predict election results as well!

 ![](figures/hist_polarity.png)
 ![](figures/zhist_polarity.png)

 ### Next steps

-The preliminary analysis shown in this proposal are very preliminary (e.g., this is my first time doing this kind of analysis.
+analysis shown in this proposal are very preliminary (e.g., this is my first time doing this kind of analysis.

 1. T
 2.

+### References

+- Kwartler, T. (2017).
+Text mining in practice with R.
+- Munzert, S. (2015).
+Automated data collection with R: a practical guide to Web scraping and text mining.
+Chichester, West Sussex, United Kingdom: John Wiley & Sons Inc.